 Fibroid surgery vs UFE: how can you choose?
 Well, we’ve got some exciting news that may help!
 UFE is just as effective at treating fibroids as myomectomy surgery!

-Uterine fibroids are muscular tumors that develop in the wall of the uterus; they’re typically non-cancerous, and may sometimes go unnoticed by the women in whom they have developed.
-Symptomatic women may experience heavy menstrual bleeding, frequent urination and pain during sex, among other complications.
-Fibroids can also make it more difficult for women to become or remain pregnant.
+Uterine fibroids are muscular tumors that develop in the wall of the uterus.
+They’re typically non-cancerous, and may go unnoticed by some women.
+Symptoms of fibroids include heavy menstrual bleeding, frequent urination and pain during sex.
+Women with fibroids may also have a hard time becoming or remaining pregnant.

-In this new study, researchers looked at data from 950 women, half of whom had UFE and half who had a myomectomy to treat fibroids.
-The women were followed for an average of seven years after their procedures.
+In one recent study, researchers looked at data from 950 women, half of whom had UFE and half who had a myomectomy to treat fibroids.
+Both groups of women gave health updates for the following seven years.

 Study author Dr. Jemianne Bautista-Jia said, “The two treatments were comparably effective [and] UFE resulted in more favorable outcomes.”
-Additionally, the radiology resident at Kaiser Permanente Los Angeles Medical Center noted, that there was less pain and shorter recovery times for the women who had UFE.
-Those women also reported a greater improvement in relief from heavy bleeding.
+Additionally, the radiology resident at Kaiser Permanente Los Angeles Medical Center noted, women who had UFE had less pain and shorter recovery times.
+Those women also reported greater relief from heavy bleeding.